chaithanya1812/Prometheus-Grafana-Installation/README.md

     static_configs:
       - targets: ["13.233.32.106:9100"]
 ```
-# After adding node-exporters details how its look in (prometheus.yml) file.
+# After adding node-exporters details how its looks like this in (prometheus.yml) file.
 ![final image](https://user-images.githubusercontent.com/111736742/229617028-a8bf0d07-7e1f-4bc9-973b-83a2d4f90149.png)
 # Next  go to prometheus dashboard under Status section select Targets you can see our 2-node exporters details
 ![prometheusfinal status](https://user-images.githubusercontent.com/111736742/229618621-a182771f-2f8a-4ac9-84c8-ae52a2fe29d6.png)